 Both sites are part of the Scottish Air Quality Programme and are audited twice per year by Ricardo-AEA.
 All data is ratified and scaled by Ricardo before being finalised.
-Servicing and repair is carried out by Air monitors.
+Servicing and repair are carried out by Acoem UK.

-Appendix D: Trend of Non- Automatic NO2 Results 2014 - 2019
+Appendix D: Trend of Non- Automatic NO2 Results 2010 - 2020

-Levels of NO2 are measured as an annual average and displayed in μ g/m3 of air.
+Levels of NO2 are measured as an annual average and displayed in μg/m3 of air.

-In general, there is a gradual downward trend in the NO_2 diffusion tube results but 2019 showed a slight increase at most sites however the reasons for this are unclear.
+In general, there is a gradual downward trend in the NO_2 diffusion tube results but 2020 showed a large decrease at all sites.
+This is due to the greatly reduced volume of road traffic during the pandemic lockdown restrictions.

-Not all sites are displayed in the graph as the location of a number of the lower recording sites have been changed over the six- year period.
+Not all records are displayed in the graph as the location of a number of the lower recording sites have been changed over the ten- year period.

-Appendix E: Trend of Automatic NO2 Results 2012 - 2019
+Appendix E: Trend of Automatic NO2 Results 2012 - 2020

-Levels of NO2 are measured as an annual average and displayed in μ g/m3 of air.
+Levels of NO2 are measured as an annual average and displayed in μg/m3 of air.